About the Counselling Practicum

 - All selected candidates must be on-site for a minimum of 3 days per week and one of these days MUST include Wednesday.

-- Placement students are expected to be on-site September 6, 2022 to May 5, 2023.
+- Placement students are expected to be on-site from September 2023 to May 2024.
 Students are also expected to participate in practicum according to the York University academic calendar/SCHW hours i.e. we are closed for a period of time over the December Holidays and this may differ slightly from the closures at your school.

 - SCHW can offer approximately 150 direct client hours to counselling practicum students